goleaf/lunar-ecom/docs/MULTI_CURRENCY_SETUP.md

 3. **Currency Switching**: When a user switches currency:
    - The frontend sends a POST request to `/currency/switch`
-   - The `CurrencyController` sets the currency in the storefront session
+   - The `CurrencyController` sets the currency in the frontend session
    - The page reloads to show all prices in the new currency

 4. **Automatic Conversion**: Lunar automatically handles currency conversion when displaying prices.
 Prices stored in the database are in the default currency (USD), and are converted on-the-fly based on the current currency's exchange rate.